Django - Sitemap Tutorial

 ]

-• django.contrib.sites enables the "sites" framework.
+• django.contrib.sites enables the sites framework.
 The sitemap framework needs it to work properly.
-It gets the domain for the URLs using the current Site object.

 • django.contrib.sitemaps enables the sitemap framework.